Prag8855/aab/content/guides/kontist-review.md

 Kontist also sets some of your income aside for [income tax](/glossary/Einkommensteuer).

 This time, there is no AI magic.
-You manually set your income tax rate, and Kontist takes that amount out of every transaction.
+You manually set your income tax rate.
+For example, if you choose a 34% income tax, it sets aside 34% of each transaction.

 **[Calculate your income tax rate ➞](/tools/tax-calculator)**

 When you pay your income tax, you can't reset how much income tax you owe.
 Kontist can keep too much money aside.
-You can't do anything about it.
+You can't change that.

-Kontist does not understand [trade tax](/glossary/Gewerbesteuer).
+Kontist does not understand [trade tax](/glossary/Gewerbesteuer) payments.
 This makes the income tax calculation even less precise.

 In the end, this feature is too crude to help.
+I don't trust that Kontist sets aside the correct amount.

 ## Invoicing and bookkeeping